cbid71/my-openbao-playground/README.md

 ## Application using OpenBAO

-We will deploy an application
+We will deploy an application that will request openBAO through annotations, and will mount the result as a file on the pod.